edwardyehuang/iSeg/README.md

-# iSeg
-## A powerful Tensorflow 2.x based Semantic Segmentation Framework
+# iSeg : A powerful Tensorflow 2 Library for Semantic Segmentation

 Working in progress